DocBrown85/DocBrown85.github.io/_posts/2018-01-02-how-to-build-a-static-library-with-cpp.md

 Organizing code in function libraries is a good practice that can help to avoid code duplication by increasing code reuse.

-Suppose to have a header file `my_stuff.hpp` with all declarations to be exposed as the library API, for example:
+Suppose to have a header file `my_stuff.h` with all declarations to be exposed as the library API, for example:

 ```
 int my_suff_foo(int, int);

 ```
-then we have the source code for `my_stuff_foo` function in `my_stuff.cpp`:
+then we have the source code for `my_stuff_foo` function in `my_stuff.cc`:

 ```
 int my_stuff_foo(int a, int b) {